DACH1: Cancer

-DACH1 has been implicated in suppression of tumor growth, and has been proposed as a putatative tumor suppressor although no formal in vivo evidence has been published to date.
+DACH1 has been implicated in suppression of tumor growth, and has been proposed as a putative tumor suppressor although no formal in vivo evidence has been published to date.
 Supporting evidence includes the finding that Dach1 expression is reduced in human malignancies including breast, lung, prostate and brain tumors.
 DACH1 inhibits Cyclin D1 expression and thereby reduces breast cancer cell line cell growth.
 Normal cells and some breast cancer cells have receptors that bind estrogen and progesterone.
 These two hormones often promote the growth of breast cancer cells.
 Approximately 70% of breast cancers are ERa+, DACH1 expression decreases when the cancer is more invasive and the level of estrogen is high.

 Nephropathy

 Renal hypodysplasia (RHD) is characterized by small and/or disorganized kidneys following abnormal organogenesis.
 Double homozygous missense mutations of DACH1 and BMP4 occurred in a patient with bilateral cystic dysplasia.
 Functional analysis of the DACH1 mutation (p.R684C). demonstrated enhanced suppression of the TGF-β pathway.
 Dach1 is highly expressed in the adult podocyte, with transcripts showing an approximate tenfold enrichment compared to total kidney cortex.
 It is also more widely expressed in the earlier developing kidney, but again including definite podocyte expression.